Humans health

 Shifting to a grasslands-derived diet rich in red meat and animal fat played a transformative role in shaping human anatomy and physiology.
 This nutrient-dense diet fueled brain growth while enabling a reduction in the size of the energy-intensive gut.
 Innovations in food processing, such as cooking and fermentation, further enhanced nutrient availability by externalizing part of the digestive process.

-As a result, the human digestive system evolved into a compact and energy-efficient form, with an enlarged small intestine optimized for nutrient absorption and a dramatically reduced large intestine, which lowered fermentative capacity.
-These adaptations were accompanied by shifts in the gut microbiome and the development of one of the most acidic stomachs among animals, likely as a defense mechanism against meat-borne pathogens.
+As a result, our digestive system evolved into a compact, energy-efficient form, with an enlarged small intestine optimized for nutrient absorption and a much reduced large intestine and fermentative capacity.
+These adaptations were accompanied by shifts in the gut microbiota and the development of one of the most acidic stomachs among animals, likely as a defense against meat-borne pathogens.

 The high energy demands of the brain further influenced body composition.
 Humans, particularly infants, evolved to maintain higher body fat levels than other primates, providing a crucial energy reserve.
-Simultaneously, the dietary shift resulted in smaller teeth, reduced jaw size, weaker chewing muscles, and molars optimized for meat consumption, reducing the time humans spent feeding—a stark contrast to other apes.
+The dietary shift also resulted in smaller teeth, reduced jaw size, weaker chewing muscles, and molars optimized for meat consumption, dramatically reducing the time humans spent feeding.

 The growing reliance on hunting wild animals drove a suite of anatomical adaptations that became hallmarks of the human lineage.
 These included endurance running, efficient heat regulation, refined breathing, specialized vision, and the ability to throw and wield tools with precision.
 Together, these traits enabled effective prey capture, solidifying the role of meat acquisition in human evolution.